pytorch/pytorch.github.io/_posts/2023-03-16-accelerated-diffusers-pt-20.md

 ---
 layout: blog_detail
 title: "Accelerated Diffusers with PyTorch 2.0"
-author: Pedro Cuenca, Patrick von Platen, Suraj Patil
+author: Pedro Cuenca, Patrick von Platen, Suraj Patil, Sayak Paul
 ---

 PyTorch 2.0 has just been released.
 Its flagship new feature is `torch.compile()`, a one-line code change that promises to automatically improve performance across codebases.
 We have previously [checked on that promise in Hugging Face Transformers and TIMM models](https://pytorch.org/blog/Accelerating-Hugging-Face-and-TIMM-models/), and delved deep into its [motivation, architecture and the road ahead](https://pytorch.org/get-started/pytorch-2.0/).